NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/PreclinicalDataImport/README.md

 ## Progress and Next Steps

-1. Various preclinical data sets have been collected - see link below.
+1. Various preclinical data sets were collected, including DCE, DTI, T1 mapping, and cASL - see link below.

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->